 Skill Description/Justification Digital literacy Ability to find, evaluate, and compose clear information through writing and other media on various digital platforms.
 Information and media literacy Ability to show and make informed judgments as users of information and media, as well as to become skillful creators and producers of information and media messages.
 Willingness to learn Readiness to know new things and to improve oneself.
-Independent and autonomous learning Ability to learn independently and autonomously.
-Integrating information from Ability to compare, combine and generate a diverse areas consistent message based on multiple, sometimes conflicting, sources of information.
-Innovative thinking Ability to look at problems or situations from a fresh perspective that could provide "out-of-thebox" solutions.
+Independent and autonomous Ability to learn independently and autonomously. learning Integrating information from Ability to compare, combine and generate a diverse areas consistent message based on multiple, sometimes conflicting, sources of information.
+Innovative thinking Ability to look at problems or situations from a fresh perspective that could provide "out-of-the- box" solutions.
 Critical thinking Ability to break down complex information into fundamental parts and assess and judge that information.
 High level thinking Ability to apply all the previous skills, that is analysis, evaluation and synthesis/creation of new knowledge.
 Emotional Intelligence Ability to recognize one's own emotions and those of others, discern between different feelings and label them appropriately, use emotional information to guide thinking and behavior, and manage and/or adjust emotions to adapt to environments or achieve one's goal(s).[ Creativity Ability to perceive the environment, to find hidden patterns, to make connections between seemingly unrelated facts, and to generate solutions.
 Ability to turn new and imaginative ideas into reality.
 Open mindedness Ability to being receptive to a wide variety of ideas, arguments, and information.
-Openness to criticism/feedback Ability to accept negative feedback about oneself or one's work without reacting overly emotionally.
+Openness to criticism/feedback Ability to accept negative feedback about oneself , , , , , , , , , , , , , , , , , , , , or one's work without reacting overly emotionally.
 Openness to others' ideas and Ability to be willing to consider ideas and thoughts opinions that are new or different from the own.
-Flexibility and adaptation to Ability to adapt to changing circumstances and change environments and to adopt new ideas and change concepts.
+Ability to adapt to changing circumstances and , , change environments and to adopt new ideas and 1.22.1 concepts.
 Initiative Ability to assess and initiate things independently.
 Being positive Ability to focus on the things that one can control.
-Ability to prioritize Ability to identify critical tasks and resources and Ability to prioritize to establish priorities systematically, differentiating between urgent, important, and Conco of availth, of world unimportant processes.
+Ability to prioritize Ability to identify critical tasks and resources and to establish priorities systematically, differentiating between urgent, important, and unimportant processes.
 Sense of quality of work Ability to analyze, judge and critique a piece of work in such a way that leads to an improved version of that piece of work.
-Cood communication skills Ability to communicate ang's thoughts clearly Good communication skills Ability to communicate one's thoughts clearly and concisely, but also being able to create focus, F II. energy, and passion.
+Good communication skills Ability to communicate one's thoughts clearly and concisely, but also being able to create focus, energy, and passion.
 Empathy Ability to understand others feelings, ideas and actions and to communicate with them by providing them with your own feelings, ideas and actions.
 Being a listener Ability to consciously focus on the speaker message to be able to get a deep understanding of that message.
 Negotiation Ability to reach a compromise in a discussion by using communication, persuasion, strategy and cooperation.
 Storytelling skills so that Ability to compose and tell compelling and students become influencers motivating stories.
-Collaboration in Ability to productively work with our persons on The state of the s
+Collaboration in Ability to productively work with our persons on multidisciplinary teams common tasks to reach a certain goal. realistic pinnar y ceaning January rapid to readil a delically boars